 Any incorrect or false declaration by the applicant for a refund may be subject to administrative penalties and criminal prosecution in accordance with Articles XI.293, XV.72 and XV.104 of the Economic Code.

-With the exception of the private copying remuneration, established by law, any reproduction of protected works is subject to the regime of exclusive rights.
-This implies the explicit and prior consent of all rights holders and the payment of their rights according to the current rates of the various management companies involved.
+With the exception of copies subject to the scope of the private copying exception (established by law), any reproduction of protected works is subject to the regime of exclusive rights.
+This means that you need the explicit and prior consent of all rights holders and regulate the payment of their rights according to the current rates of the various management companies involved.